natanbc/andesite/API.md

 All payloads must have `op` and `guildId` keys, which must be strings.

+Payloads can override the `User-Id` header by providing an `userId` field.
+This override is valid only for that payload.
+All responses will have an `userId` field containing either the id provided in the override or the id provided in the headers during the websocket handshake.

 Valid `op`s are:

 | op | description |